SabreTools/MPF/CHANGELIST.md

 - Remove `_drive.txt` from required UIC outputs
 - Make `use` flag required for MPF.Check
 - Add dumping date to log
+- Non-zero data start only for audio discs

 ### 2.6.2 (2023-07-25)